Having more fun than a human being should be allowed to have.

 Obama.

-Porn policy victory for Obama.
+Foreign policy victory for Obama.

-Yet there is one crucial difference between then and now.
+Yet, there is one crucial difference between then and now.

 Unlike the crowds that brought down Marxist regimes in Central Europe, the crowds that brought down the Mubarak regime in Egypt do not believe America stood with them in their struggle for freedom, and many believe we stood against them.

-When the protests first erupted, this puts into perspective even better.
+When the protests first erupted, this puts into perspective even better buddy Nick Robertson from CNN yesterday.

 When the protests first erupted, ordinary Egyptians appeared to hope, almost to expect, that once they rose up to demand their freedom, America could not help but stand with them.

-Instead, they heard Obama's handpicked envoy Frank Wisner declare that Mubarak must stay in office to oversee the changes he had ordered.
+Instead, they heard Obama's handpicked envoy, Frank Wisner, declare that Mubarak must stay in office to oversee the changes he had ordered.

 And they waited in vain for Obama himself to speak out clearly and align America with the Democrat revolution they had set in motion.

-Soon their hopes gave way to disappointment and eventually anger.
+Soon, their hopes gave way to disappointment and eventually anger.

-Demonstrators began carrying signs that declared, shame on you, Obama, and showed Mubarak depicted as Obama in his iconic hope image with a caption that read, No, you can't.
+Demonstrators began carrying signs that declared, shame on you, Obama, and showed Mubarak depicted as Obama in his iconic hope image with a caption that read, no, you can't.

-We didn't see any of this.
+Now, let me ask you, we didn't see any of this.

 I was just going to ask you if you saw any of this.